It was close to one hundred degrees today in New York City.

 with my late father on that score.
 What a great invention.
 Honestly, I don’t

-look back fondly on being miserable in the summertime heat, sucking in the poor air
+look back fondly on being miserable in the sweltering summertime heat, sucking in the poor air

 quality of New York City, and sticking to my bed sheets on the warmest of nights.
 But I do look

-back affectionately on the lost neighborhood, and the sense of community, that has
+back fondly on the lost neighborhood and the sense of community, which has

-been cast asunder—not by air conditioning, but by the times.
+been cast asunder—not by air conditioning, but by the passage of time.

 (Photo from the personal collection of Nicholas Nigro)